versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 #### transport.consume(options)
 {: #transport-consume .code}

-Instructs the transport to send audio or video RTP (or SRTP depending on the transport type).
+Instructs the transport to send audio or video RTP (or SRTP depending on the transport class).
 This is the way to extract media from mediasoup.

 <div markdown="1" class="table-wrapper L3">